tromer/signal_processing/README.rst

-    current interface: they accept string as a parameter. (such as 'mean') possible other interface: maybe should accept function as input (such as np.sin, np.median) possible other interface: maybe they should accept enum to avoid typos (values errors), for modes like 'accurate' / 'fast'...
+    current interface: they accept string as a parameter. (such as 'mean') possible other interface: maybe should accept function as input (such as np.sin, np.median) possible other interface: maybe they should accept enum to avoid typos (values errors), for modes like 'accurate' / 'fast'... of course, that when the function is a mere wrap around a numpy / scipy package, the interface should be as similar as possible